What we know about the luxury yacht disaster off the Sicilian coast

 Editor

-Four bodies have been found in the search for six missing people after a luxury yacht sank in a tornado off the Sicilian coast, reports have said.
+Five bodies have been found in the search for six missing people after a luxury yacht sank in a tornado off the Sicilian coast, the head of Sicily’s civil protection agency Salvatore Cocina said.

 It comes after the body of man believed to be the boat’s chef, Recaldo Thomas, a Canadian-Antiguan man, was recovered near the yacht on Monday.